 Download a Driving App

 If you have trouble staying off the phone while driving, or if you have a teen driver who doesn’t heed distracted driving warnings, there are smartphone apps available to aid the effort.
-This is especially helpful during winter months when reaction times are already strained due to adverse weather and road conditions.
+Reaction times are already strained due to adverse weather and road conditions and full concentration is necessary.

 The LifeSaver App

-The program runs silent in the background until it detects a driver is on the road.
-LifeSaver shuts down the phone’s ability to make and receive phone calls and texts while the car is in motion and features tracking technology to tell others when a driver reaches his or her final destination.
+The app runs silently in the background until it detects a driver is on the road.
+When that happens, LifeSaver shuts down the phone’s ability to make and receive phone calls and texts while the car is in motion and features tracking technology to tell others when a driver reaches his or her final destination.

 The TrueMotion App